 If you’re reluctant to leave the beach, Holland says (and we agree) it’s worth the trip.

-“A lot of people have the misconception that we are just a children’s museum but we are anything but that,” he says.
-“One of the best things about our facility is that it is pretty much all in doors.
+“A lot of people have the misconception that we are just a children’s museum and we are anything but that,” he says.
+“One of the best things about our facility is that it is pretty much all indoors.
 That means that rain or shine, hot or cold, we are open and a great place to get out of the elements and have some fun while learning, too.”

 The Exploreum’s dedicated staff focuses on bringing science-based learning to their guests, and doing it in a way that’s tons of fun and memorable – not always an easy task, Holland tells us.
 (They certainly make it look easy.)